-The PGTS offers excellent added value to our postgraduate research experience.
-It is free of charge and students are awarded a Postgraduate Certificate or Diploma in Research Training in addition to a research degree.
+Taken alongside your main research degree, the PGTS offers excellent added value to our postgraduate research experience.
+The scheme is free of charge and students are awarded a second qualification specifically in research training.
+This comes in the form of a Postgraduate Certificate or Diploma in Research Training, in addition to your main research degree.

-The minimum number of credits required to study depends on the type of research qualification the students is undertaking:
+The minimum number of credits required to study depends on the type of research qualification you are undertaking:

 - PhD - 60 credits

 Any training above the required minimum of credits for your degree must be agreed beforehand with your supervisors in order to maintain a proper balance of activities.

 About the award

 The University of Hull offers two levels of award to students who complete set numbers of credits (excluding exemptions) under the PGTS:

 - The Postgraduate Certificate in Research Training is awarded to students who complete a total of 60 credits